 The Grand Jury is an arm of the Court.
-The Judge is responsible for charging a Grand Jury with its responsibilities under law to act as a general body of inquiry into criminal offenses that are alleged to have occurred within the county for purpose of deciding whether an indictment should be issued against a defendant charging a criminal violation.
-The Judge lends the grand jury to the prosecuting attorney who presents information to the grand jury of alleged criminal incidents for possible indictment.
-If the grand jury returns a “true bill” and the person is indicted, the case is scheduled for arraignment.
-If charges are not returned the grand jury returns a "no bill."
+The Judge is responsible for charging a Grand Jury with its responsibilities under law to act as a general body of inquiry into criminal offenses that are alleged to have occurred within the county for purpose of deciding whether an indictment should be issued against a defendant to stand trial.
+The Judge lends the grand jury to the prosecuting attorney's office who presents information to the grand jury of alleged criminal incidents for possible indictment.
+If indicted an arraignment is set.

-At arraignment, the person enters a plea to the charge (or charges) and a pre-trial date and a trial date are scheduled.
-Also, the judge sets bond and conditions to help ensure defendant returns for further proceedings.
+Arraignment is where a defendant is explained the charges against them, a not guilty plea is received, and initial court dates are scheduled.
+Also, the judge sets bond to help ensure defendant returns for further proceedings.

-A trial refers to the process where witness testimony and evidence is submitted to the judge or jury for consideration.
+A trial refers to the process where witness testimony and evidence is submitted to the judge or jury for consideration of determining guilt.

 The judges also hear & rule upon administrative appeals from various state and local agencies.
-These appeals, for example, come from decisions of the State Personnel Board of Review, Bureau of Workers Compensation, Unemployment Relations Board, local zoning appeals and local governmental decisions.
+These appeals, for example, come from decisions of the State Personnel Board of Review, Bureau of Workers Compensation, Unemployment Relations Board, and local matters such as from the Board of Zoning Appeals.